The Arctic This Week Take Five: Week of March 16, 2020

 Rare Arctic Ozone Hole Stretches From Hudson Bay to Siberia

 The National Aeronautics and Space Administration (NASA) has been tracking a large hole in the Arctic ozone layer that spans from North America’s Hudson Bay all the way to Siberia.
 Experts believe the ozone hole in question is the largest and most intense one ever seen in the Arctic region, surpassing the size of the ozone holes in 2011 and 1997.
-While the appearance of an ozone hole is an annual event, typically opening up in August and sealing up in November, a hole of this size is an anomaly (The Weather Network).
+While the appearance of an ozone hole is an annual event, typically opening up in August and sealing up in November, a hole of this size is an anomaly (Nature).

 Take 3: Chlorofluorocarbons, CFCs, join together with water at high altitudes to form clouds that act as the active sites for chemical reactions that destroy the ozone layer.
 The ozone hole directly influences other processes on Earth; for example, temperatures will rise as an increased amount of sunlight can penetrate through the Earth’s atmosphere.
 The rise in CFC concentration and the subsequent effect this can have on the delicate Arctic ecosystem is yet another way humans are influencing the climate.